 One of the things I’ve found most shocking in running a marketing agency for twenty years is the number of companies that don’t create a marketing plan.
-There are startups in this group, yes, but there are also $150M companies with hundreds of employees!
+As expected, there are startups in this group.
+But there are also $150M companies with hundreds of employees!

 Lately, I’ve seen a shift in the number of rapidly-growing companies willing to put the time and investment into marketing planning and budget forecasting.
-I attribute this to marketing being held more accountable to actual key performance indicators (KPIs) and lead-to-conversion metrics.
+This may be because marketing is being held more accountable to actual key performance indicators (KPIs) and lead-to-conversion metrics.

-Here are my top five reasons for creating and executing on a marketing plan and budget:
+Here are my top five reasons for creating a marketing plan and budget: